graphopedia-xyz/graphopedia/proportional-area-chart/index.md

 With circular shapes, the area, not the radius, is used.

-Pictographs and illustrations are not the best choice of shape for a proportional area chart since the areas of such complex shapes are not possible to compare effectively.
+Pictographs and illustrations are not the best choices of shape for a proportional area chart since the areas of such complex shapes are not possible to compare effectively.

 ## Source
 [^harris]: Harris, Robert L. [*Information graphics: A comprehensive illustrated reference.*](https://books.google.com/books?id=LT1RXREvkGIC) Oxford University Press, 2000, p.680-81.